Horse Registration

 • Any horse which was not born in Australia may be subject to additional grading points.
 Please consult the discipline specific rule book for more details.

 If you want to compete in "official" or "graded" competitions your horse will need to be registered.
 All horses in Tasmania have a lifetime registration and are able to compete throughout Australia.
-If you are a competitor, participant, supporter or commercial member a competition licence can be purchased for the horse upon Full Horse registration, this is basically a "licence" to compete in your chosen discipline, and used to be referred to as a performance card.
+If you are a competitor, participant, supporter or commercial member a competition licence can be purchased for the horse upon Full Horse registration, this is basically a "licence" to compete in your chosen discipline and used to be referred to as a performance card.
 You must purchase multiple licences if you compete in multiple disciplines.
 Competition licences are renewed annually with your membership.
 If you are competing in Dressage competitions you will require a bridle number.

 Please tick the box advising which performance card/s you require.
 You only need a performance card for the discipline/s you are competing in officially.